-4We became aware of their project after the first draft of our paper was completed and only saw a draft of Chen and Nordhaus (2011) after our first revision was essentially finished.
-At this point both papers seem to agree that night lights data are useful in evaluating growth in contexts where national accounts data are poor and, of course, where they are nonexistent.
-Chen and Nordhaus, however, estimate a lower optimal weight to be put on lights data than we do.
+4 We became aware of their project after the first draft of our paper was completed and only saw a draft of Chen and Nordhaus (2010) after our first revision was essentially finished.
+Their paper criticizes applications we did in our first draft, but in the revised version we have done rather different applications.
+At this point both papers seem to agree that night lights data are useful in evaluating growth in contexts where national accounts data are poor and, of course, where they are non-existent.
+However, Chen and Nordhaus use a version of the data in which sensor background noise and fires have not been removed.
+This raises the degree of measurement error in the lights data, and may explain why their assessment of the usefulness of night lights seems less positive than ours.